topcualperen/data-engineering-notes/1- Basic Data Processing/b- SQL Fundamentals/NOTES.md

 WHERE email LIKE '%@gmail.com';  -- % = any characters
                                  -- _ = single character

+SELECT * FROM users WHERE name LIKE 'Al%';  -- Users whose names start with "Al" SELECT * FROM users WHERE phone LIKE '555%';  -- Users whose phone number start with 555 SELECT * FROM users WHERE user_code LIKE '____'; -- 4-letter user codes

 -- NULL check
 SELECT * FROM users WHERE phone IS NULL;
 SELECT * FROM users WHERE phone IS NOT NULL;